Return to Index

 - Grapefruit juice is a harmless, healthy source of vitamin C.

 How Did You Do?–The Answers

 The size and composition of a meal determines how quickly your medication will be absorbed.
-Some, such as aspirin and nonsteroidal anti-inflammatory medications (ibuprofen) irritate the stomach lining if you take them on an empty stomach.
+Some nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen, irritate the stomach lining if you take them on an empty stomach.
 Others however, should be taken on an empty stomach.
 Food may slow their digestion or absorption.
 This is particularly true of some antibiotics.

 This can sometimes be a dangerous misconception.
 Some blood pressure medications cause you to lose potassium, so your doctor may prescribe a potassium supplement.
 However, other classes of blood pressure medications actually prevent potassium loss.
 If you take potassium-sparing diuretics or ACE inhibitors, avoid liberal use of salt substitutes that contain potassium.
 Excessive use of these products causes an accumulation of potassium, which can lead to severe complications that can threaten your health or life.

 Although gentle, mineral oil is a fat-soluble liquid.
 Mineral oil goes through the body undigested, robbing the body of fat-soluble vitamins like A, D, and E.

 Any pharmacy can fill your prescriptions.
 However, it makes more sense to fill all your prescriptions at the same pharmacy.
 This enables the pharmacy's computer to keep track of all your medications so that the pharmacist can note any potential cross-reactions between existing medications and new ones.
 By visiting the same pharmacy all the time, you also create a relationship with the pharmacist.
 This makes you more likely to discuss any concerns you have.